Matp101/CareerHub/README.md

 ## Contribute

 Make sure you have Python 3.8 or above (and pip) installed.
-Run the following commands to install the dependencies
+Run the following commands to install the dependencies.

 ```bash
 pip install -r requirements.txt